JHeirons/skycademy-guide/1b-anatomyofaflight.md

 ###Permission/NOTAM

-To launch a flight you will need to have permission from your local aviation authority. **You must not launch without it.**
+To launch a flight you will need permission from your local aviation authority. **You must not launch without it.**

 In the UK, flights must be approved by the Civil Aviation Authority who, if happy, will issue a Notice to Airman (NOTAM) which they will publish [here](http://notaminfo.com).
 Airfields and other airspace users are then aware and can take appropriate action to avoid your flight, they may contact you on the day with questions.
-A NOTAM may have restrictions to launch times / directions etc, these restrictions must be observed.
+A NOTAM may have restrictions to launch times, directions, etc. These restrictions must be observed.

-###NOTAM Procedure
+###NOTAM Checklist

 - Choose a suitable site
 - Apply 28 days in advance